-Company share price zoomed around 150% on the listing day.
+Company share price zoomed around 150% on a listing day.
 Bumper!!
-Stock appreciated further post listing.
-However, the stock price has been under pressure recently with it hitting lower circuit of 10% yesterday.
+The stock appreciated further post listing.
+However, the stock price has been under pressure recently correcting ~35% since Jan 2022.

-Latent View trades at P/E (TTM) multiple of 118x vs Infosys multiple of 36x.
-Long term average P/E (TTM) multiple of Infosys is around 20-25x so the current valuation is not justified even for the higher expected growth (20-25%).
+Latent View trades at a P/E (TTM) multiple of ~70x vs Infosys multiple of 30x.
+Long term average P/E (TTM) multiple of Infosys is around 15-20x so the current valuation is not justified even for the higher expected growth (20-25%).

 Key competitors of the company are Mu Sigma and Fractal Analytics.
-Both were valued around at Price to Revenue multiple of 10-12x in the last round of funding vs company valuation of around 35x.
+Both were valued around a Price to Revenue multiple of 10-12x in the last round of funding vs a company valuation of around 20x.